Kooba: Products

-Kooba in popular culture
+In popular culture

 Celebrities who are known to own a Kooba handbag include actresses Jennifer Aniston, Sienna Miller and Kristen Bell, as well as singer Avril Lavigne.

 Kooba bags appear on a number of television shows on the Bravo network including "The Fashion Show" and "NYC Prep."
 Kooba designed exclusive colors for its bags, and the cast members got to pick their favorite.
-The bags will be sold on Bravo's website.
+The bags were sold on Bravo's website.